God’s Spiritual Law – Unseen Rules for Living

 - God gave man basic civil law (as in the release of debt, Deuteronomy 15:1)

-- God gave man food laws which distinguish between what animal may or may not be eaten (Leviticus 11:47)
+- God gave man basic food laws which identify animals that should not be eaten (Leviticus 11:47)

-Clearly, things have developed and OT criminal, civil and ceremonial laws must be seen in their historic context.
+Clearly, things have developed and Old Testament criminal and civil laws must be seen in their historic context.
 Also, neat divisions between different forms of law should be avoided.
 Today, we are called to keep the modern-day equivalents of such law, including God’s moral Law.
 Jesus said;

 I did not come to destroy the Law … but to fulfillMatthew 5:17